fraser-lab/fraser-lab.github.io/courses/methods_2021/index.md

 - [CSP mapping by NMR when resonance asignments of the bound state are unknown](http://cdn.fraserlab.com/courses/methods/1996_farmer.pdf)

-# Mar 15-16 - Work in teams
+# Feb 14-15 - Computational approaches - Lectures Tanja Kortemme, James Lincoff, Michael Grabe

-## Monday March 15
+## Monday February 14
+### Lecture from Tanja Kortemme, AlphaFold and RosettaFold
+### Lecture from Tom Goddard?
 - [ChimeraX tutorial part II and Q/A by Tom Goddard](https://www.rbvi.ucsf.edu/chimerax/data/nanobody-feb2021/nanobody.html)
 	- [Color by Chemical Shift Perturbations](https://www.rbvi.ucsf.edu/chimerax/data/nanobody-feb2021/chemshift.html)
 	- [How to View Nanobody Molecular Dynamics in ChimeraX](https://www.rbvi.ucsf.edu/chimerax/data/nanobody-feb2021/nanobody_md.html)

+## Tuesday February 15
+### Lecture from James Lincoff and Michael Grabe, Molecular Dynamics simulations
 - James Lincoff (Grabe lab) on simulations of AeroNabs
 	- [Trajectory data](https://ucsf.box.com/s/xtx3jm8esx2c15zyz1z97jy0mlbbgswe)
 	- [Pymol install instructions](https://pymolwiki.org/index.php/MAC_Install)

-# Mar 17 - Final presentations
+# Final presentations - Feb 16
 ## Presenting as a team, in 15 minutes (we will stop you at 15 minutes sharp!) tell us about the scientist your team is named after, what you did, what you learned, and what is one more experiment you'd like to do!
 Followed by 5 minutes of questions.

-### Email your slides to James Fraser by 8:30AM that morning!
+### Email your slides to Aashish Manglik by 8:30AM that morning!

 ### Presentation times (an invididual zoom link will be emailed to you):

-* 8:30-8:50: Team Amos
+* 8:30-8:50: Team A
-* 8:55-9:15: Team Cintrón
+* 8:55-9:15: Team B
-* 9:20-9:40: Team Daly
+* 9:20-9:40: Team C
-* 9:45-10:05: Team Goeppert Mayer
+* 9:45-10:05: Team D
-* 10:10-10:30: Team Just
+* 10:10-10:30: Team E
-* 10:35-10:55: Team Yonath
+* 10:35-10:55: Team F

-# After March 17

-## self schedule Macro mini-quals with 2 faculty (in consultation with your TAs who will report the grades back to Oren)

 # Supplemental material and tutorial videos